Assignment 01 - Exploratory Data Analysis

 • county

-• site in Los Angeles
+• sites in Los Angeles

 This homework has been adapted from the case study in Roger Peng’s Exploratory Data Analysis with R